Serverless Architecture For Startups

 Security and Compliance Tips

-• Encrypt Data: Ensure data is encrypted both in transit and at rest.
+• Encrypt Data: Ensure data is encrypted in transit and at rest.

 • Compliance Standards: Adhere to industry standards like GDPR, HIPAA, or PCI DSS.